 The Florida Elections Commission (FEC) is the administrative agency charged with enforcing Chapters 104 and 106 of Florida's Election Code.
 The agency is composed of nine appointed Commissioners and its staff is administratively housed within the Department of Legal Affairs.
 However, the FEC is a separate budget entity and is not subject to the control, supervision or direction of the Attorney General.

 The purpose of the FEC is to ensure transparency in Florida's elections.
 In their capacity as quasi-judicial officers, the Commissioners adjudicate cases.
 Additionally, they act as the agency head.
-Commissioners hire an Executive Director who supervises a staff that includes a General Counsel, several investigators and a Commission Clerk.
+Commissioners hire an Executive Director who supervises a staff that includes legal, investigative, and administrative staff.

 The FEC is not permitted to give advisory opinions to anyone.
 Furthermore, the FEC does not have jurisdiction over candidate qualifying issues, how elections are run or how votes get counted.